 - Access to grants gives project sponsors a strong financial incentive to design environmental and disadvantaged community benefits into their projects.
 This approach builds on the experience of the Proposition 1 water bond California’s voters passed by a 2-1 margin in 2014, which also incentivizes projects with environmental and other public benefits.

-Funding for separate environmental restoration projects:
+Fund separate environmental restoration projects